thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-is-god-and-not-another-prophet.md

 toc_max_heading_level: 4
 title: How Do We Know Jesus is God and Not Just Another Prophet? | Christian Apologetics
 sidebar_label: How Do We Know Jesus is God and Not Just Another Prophet?
 description: Explore the compelling evidence for Jesus' divinity, distinguishing Him from mere prophets.
-Examines biblical claims, fulfilled prophecies, His miraculous power, the resurrection, and historical accounts to demonstrate how we know Jesus is God.
+Examines biblical claims, fulfilled prophecies, His miraculous power, the resurrection and historical accounts to demonstrate how we know Jesus is God.
 keywords: ["How do we know Jesus is God and not just another prophet","Jesus is God","Christian apologetics","divinity of Jesus","Jesus vs prophets","evidence for Jesus' deity","Christ's divinity","Son of God","uniqueness of Jesus","fulfilled prophecy","Jesus' miracles","resurrection of Jesus","historical Jesus","theological arguments for Christ's deity","I AM statements, worship of Jesus"]
 ---

 # How Do We Know Jesus is God and Not Just Another Prophet?

-The claim that Jesus of Nazareth is not merely a wise teacher, a moral exemplar, or a significant prophet, but God incarnate, lies at the very heart of Christian faith.
+The claim that Jesus of Nazareth is not merely a wise teacher, a moral exemplar or a significant prophet, but God incarnate, lies at the very heart of Christian faith.
 This audacious assertion sets Christianity apart from other religions and philosophies.
 For many, accepting Jesus as God seems like a leap of faith, yet Christian apologetics offers a robust body of evidence, inviting a rational